Killinskillz69/Nineteen69-paystring.crypto.com-/Scaling-projects-and-proposals-and-other-crypto-infrastructure-projects.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+Of all the crypto projects I've looked into so far, including Ethereum, [Holochain](https://holochain.org/) appears to be the most useful.

 See also [these scaling proposals](https://github.com/jpitts/eth-community-discussions/blob/master/proposals-to-scale.md).

 Alternative approaches to scaling other than sharding include state channels, side chains, multi-chains and off-chain computation.
 Projects are included [here in this summary spreadsheet by the Web3 Foundation](https://docs.google.com/spreadsheets/d/1BQ0bK_LhSQvxtvXryVoIcmxeKMuVJCq6oD0aS5_hpC8).
 [Parity Substrate](https://www.reddit.com/r/ethereum/comments/8dgoup/parity_substrate/) is another project.
 Other designs and sources of inspiration include: